 In Canada, capital gains and losses must be reported in Canadian dollars.
 That means if you buy a US-listed ETF, you need to track its cost base in Canadian dollars, and that means knowing the exchange rate on the settlement date of every transaction.

-Online brokerages often do an incomplete job of tracking ACB with Canadian ETFs, but with US-listed ETFs they’re useless.
+Online brokerages do a merely incomplete job of tracking ACB with Canadian ETFs, but with US-listed ETFs they’re useless.
 The onus is entirely on you to look up the historical exchange rates when doing your calculations.
 Do you really want to inflict this on yourself to save a few basis points in MER?

 4. Don’t use DRIPs.
 With a dividend reinvestment plan, or DRIP, you can have your ETFs’ distributions paid in new shares instead of cash.
 These plans are hugely popular with DIY investors, and they can indeed be convenient in TFSAs and RRSPs, because they keep more of your money invested and they keep your cash balance nice and small.
 But I suggest avoiding DRIPs in taxable accounts.
 This is because every reinvested dividend increases your ACB, which means more transactions to record.
 Your brokerage will probably do this accurately, but it’s worth double-checking to make sure their numbers are accurate.